mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! note "Info"
-    We recommend reading the documentation for the [`addBus!`](@ref addBus!) function, where we have provided a list of all the keywords that can be used.
+    See the [`addBus!`](@ref addBus!) documentation for the list of supported keywords.

 ---

 ##### Customizing Input Units
-Typically, all keywords associated with electrical quantities are expected to be provided in per-units and radians by default, with the exception of base voltages, which should be specified in volts.
-However, users can choose to use different units than the default per-units and radians or modify the prefix of the base voltage unit by using macros such as the following:
+Typically, all keywords associated with electrical quantities are expected to be provided as per-unit values and radians by default, with the exception of base voltages, which should be specified in volts.
+However, users can choose units other than the default per-unit values and radians or modify the prefix of the base voltage unit by using macros such as the following:
 ```@example addBusUnit
 using JuliaGrid # hide